Nova User Guide

 Streaming updates See text appear in real-time as AI generates it

-Writing analysis Local readability scoring, passive voice detection, and more — no AI calls needed
+Writing analysis Local readability metrics and style feedback — no AI calls needed

 No copy-paste workflow Nova edits your document directly